biobricks/pastlevel/README.md

 });
 ```

-## manual control
+## manual mode

-If you initialize pastlevel with {auto: false} then you will have to manually call commit in order to commit a new revision:
+If you initialize pastlevel with {auto: false} then you will have to manually call commit in order to commit your changes as a new revision:

 ```
 var pastlevel = require('pastlevel');